Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration: Introduction

 where

-The statistical challenge for intervals of this form is the choosing of $\psi_\alpha^2$ such that $\cI(\psi_\alpha^2, \by)$ has the desired coverage guarantee.
-It is important to note that the definition of $D(\psi_\alpha^2, \by)$ assumes that the noise has been standardized; in other words, the covariance matrix of the noise has been transformed to the identity matrix.
+The statistical challenge for these intervals is choosing $\psi_\alpha^2$ such that $\cI(\psi_\alpha^2, \by)$ has the desired coverage guarantee.
+Here $D(\psi_\alpha^2, \by)$ assumes standardized noise; i.e., the covariance matrix of the noise has been transformed to the identity matrix.

 The literature proposes two settings to guarantee coverage.
 One approach is to set $\psi_\alpha^2$ such that $D(\psi_\alpha^2, \by)$ is itself a confidence set for $\bx^*$ in the parameter space.
-Since this choice would then automatically guarantee coverage for $\cI(\psi_\alpha^2, \by)$ regardless of the chosen QoI, this setting has been called ``simultaneous'' in \cite{oleary_rust}, and ``Simultaneous Strict Bounds'' (SSB) in \cite{stanley_unfolding, previous_paper} since it also aligns with the setting of the strict bounds construction in \cite{stark1992inference}.
-Under the Gaussian assumption, this can be achieved by setting $\psi_{SSB, \alpha}^2 := \chi^2_{n, \alpha}$, where $\chi^2_{n, \alpha}$ is the upper $\alpha$-quantile for a chi-squared distribution with $n$ degrees of freedom.
-Although this approach is relatively simple and obtains the desired coverage guarantee, it is conservative since the guarantee holds for all possible QoI choices simultaneously.
-To tailor the interval to one particular QoI, there is the ``one-at-a-time'' setting as described in \cite{rust_burrus, oleary_rust}, or ``one-at-a-time strict bounds'' (OSB) as called in \cite{stanley_unfolding, previous_paper}.
-Under the Gaussian assumption this proposed setting was $\psi_{OSB, \alpha}^2 = \chi^2_{1, \alpha} + s(\by)^2$, where $s(\by)^2 := \min_{\bx \in \mathcal{X}} \lVert \by - f(\bx) \rVert_2^2$.
-Unlike the simultaneous setting, $D(\psi_{OSB, \alpha}^2, \by)$ is not a $1 - \alpha$ confidence set for $\bx^*$, which makes proving its coverage guarantee difficult.
-The validity of this claim was proposed by the Burrus conjecture \citep{rust_burrus} and generally disproven by \cite{previous_paper}.
+Since this choice would automatically guarantee coverage for $\cI(\psi_\alpha^2, \by)$ regardless of the chosen QoI, it has been called ``simultaneous'' in \cite{oleary_rust}, and ``Simultaneous Strict Bounds'' (SSB) in \cite{stanley_unfolding, previous_paper} since it aligns with the setting of the strict bounds construction in \cite{stark1992inference}.
+Under the Gaussian assumption on the additive noise term $\bepsilon$, a $1 - \alpha$ confidence set for $\bx^*$ can be obtained by setting $\psi_{SSB, \alpha}^2 := \chi^2_{n, \alpha}$, where $\chi^2_{n, \alpha}$ is the upper $\alpha$-quantile for a chi-squared distribution with $n$ degrees of freedom.
+This approach is conservative since the guarantee simultaneously holds for all possible QoI choices.
+By contrast, the ``one-at-a-time'' setting as described in \cite{rust_burrus, oleary_rust} (``one-at-a-time strict bounds'' (OSB) as called in \cite{stanley_unfolding, previous_paper}) tailors the interval coverage to one particular QoI.
+Under the same Gaussian assumption this proposed setting is $\psi_{OSB, \alpha}^2 = \chi^2_{1, \alpha} + s(\by)^2$, where $s(\by)^2 := \min_{\bx \in \mathcal{X}} \lVert \by - f(\bx) \rVert_2^2$.
+Unlike the simultaneous setting, $D(\psi_{OSB, \alpha}^2, \by)$ is not a $1 - \alpha$ confidence set for all $\bx^*$, which makes proving the coverage guarantee difficult.
+The validity of this claim was proposed by the Burrus conjecture \cite{rust_burrus} and generally disproven by \cite{previous_paper}.
+To address the challenge of calibrating strict bounds and optimization-based confidence intervals, \cite{previous_paper} approached these intervals as an inverted likelihood ratio test.
+The distribution of the log-likelihood ratio (LLR) statistic is non-standard due to the constraints, complicating Type I error control.